10 Canadian Festivals You Should Attend This Winter!

 Jasper in January, Jasper

 Over a period of three weeks, this festival celebrates the beauty of winter.
 A wide array of activities are offered, including cycling, dog sledding, skating, skiing and a lot more.
-This year marks the festival's 31th anniversary.
 Lots of surprises await!

 Montréal en lumière, Montréal